aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/runs/_index.md

   aspose/cells-cloud:ltsc2022.25.9.0
 ```

 The container runs in detached mode (`-d`).
-After it starts, you can verify that the service is reachable:
+After the container starts, you can verify that the service is reachable:

 ```powershell
 curl http://localhost:47900/v3.0/health
 ```

-## Run Aspose.Cells Cloud Docker Container in License Billing Mode
+## Run Aspose.Cells Cloud Docker Container in License‑Billing Mode

 ```powershell
 # Windows Server 2022